icyphy/ptII/org/terraswarm/accessor/demo/AugmentedRealityVideoSOHO/README.txt

    Netgear02 wireless network, the you know what is on the side of the Netgear box

 ** SwarmBox: http://192.168.1.217:8099/keyvalue/help
-   Should see the help page.
+   Should see the help page for the Key-Value store, which is running under pm2.

    To log in use
    ssh eal@192.168.1.217